 The CoP has been working closely with the Government in combating poverty.
 Since its re-establishment in December 2012, the CoP and its Task Forces have spared no efforts in taking forward various initiatives from setting the official poverty line, formulating and launching the Low-income Working Family Allowance (LIFA), mounting the territory-wide retirement protection consultation exercise to strengthening support for disadvantaged groups, enhancing the upward mobility of young people with grassroots background and furthering the work of the Community Care Fund (CCF) and social innovations.
-Apart from providing the Government with constructive advice, the CoP has also participated actively in various activities.
+Apart from providing the Government with constructive advice, the CoP has also participated actively in various activities and has achieved promising progress.
 The CoP will continue to serve as the major policy platform for consensus-building, facilitating our work on poverty alleviation.

 In taking forward our work on poverty alleviation, we stand ready to listen to your views to ensure that our policies and measures meet the needs of different groups.
 You are most welcome to exchange views and interact with us through email and other channels.